clockworklabs/spacetimedb-minecraft/README.md

 Once you have `spacetime` installed, you can deploy the module by publishing to SpacetimeDB.
 In this guide, I'll just be publishing to testnet which at the time of writing is free to up a certain amount of energy.
 If you run out of energy or you just want to test locally, you can just run your own spacetime server by following [this guide](https://spacetimedb.com/docs/getting-started).

-The module name here doesn't matter as long as its unique.
+The `module-name` here doesn't matter as long as its unique.
 Publish via this command:

 ```bash
 spacetime publish -s testnet <module-name>